 Find the Hero in You

-With the present situation in the world, we must decide, more than usual, how we will strengthen our own foundations.
+Given the world’s present situation, we must decide more than usual how to strengthen our own foundations.

 Who are you right now?
 Who do you want to be?
 What strengths can you share to help your family, community and country right now?

 The time is right to pause now.
 Reflect and choose a path to do your best each day.
-Also, we can cut everyone some slack, including ourselves.
+We can also cut everyone some slack, including ourselves.

 So, this week I stopped myself and I paused.
 My valuable hours, minutes and seconds were actively spent trying to avoid the negative and focusing my concentration on the positive.
 I sharpened my focus on supporting my family, my community and looking for solutions.